22003399/Ex_7_List-View/README.md

 ## PROGRAM:
 /*
 Program to print the list of item.
-Developed by:A.DHANUSH
+Developed by: MOHAMED MUFFASHAL.K.A
-Registeration Number :212222220010
+Registeration Number :212222220024
 */

 ## activity_main.xml: